Caring for Loved Ones with Nighttime Incontinence

 By: Melissa Napier, MS, BSN Nurse Consultant, Principle Business Enterprises

-Issues with moderate to severe urinary incontinence are more common in women, can increase with age and affect 1 in 3 older adults.
+Issues with moderate to severe urinary incontinence are more common in women, can increase with age, and affect 1 in 3 older adults.
 Incontinence impacts work and socialization, self-esteem, and can lead to depression and isolation.
 The greater need for personal care related to incontinence is also a leading cause of transition into a long-term care facility which can lead to financial burden.
 So, what do you do when an aging loved one begins having issues with incontinence?
 Although conversations about the problem are often difficult, an open and accepting dialog is crucial.
 First, make an appointment with their primary care physician or nurse practitioner to rule out underlying medical conditions.
 The problem is NOT a normal part of aging.
 They can often offer advice, talk about progression and discuss treatment options that may include medication or a referral for a bladder/bowel retraining program.
 Simple interventions at home are also very effective and vital to treatment.

 Next, with your loved one, determine the nature of the issue and what times of day they are most affected.
-An incontinence product specialist can help you choose the right day and night products to trial until preferred choice are made.
+An incontinence product specialist can help you choose the right day and night products to trial until preferred choices are made.
 What do you call them?
 “Adult Diaper” is NOT the best choice.
 Calling absorbent products “briefs” or “disposable underwear” helps to maintain dignity.
 Product needs may change over time so re-evaluate often.
 Incontinence episodes can be irritating to delicate skin, leading to skin breakdown and infection.
 Choose super-absorbent products that use the latest technology.
 Although the cost is often higher, choosing the best product will minimize leaking and odor, keep delicate skin dry and lead to improved dignity and confidence.
-Because super-absorbent products need to be changed less often, longer periods of un-interrupted sleep at night leave loved-ones rested and more engaged in their environment, and their relationships.
+Because super-absorbent products need to be changed less often, longer periods of uninterrupted sleep at night leave loved-ones rested and more engaged in their environment, and their relationships.

-Improving sleep patterns can help keep loved ones healthier longer and even reduce the risk of illness and dementia.
+Improving sleep patterns can help keep loved one’s healthier longer and even reduce the risk of illness and dementia.
 Also, encourage good sleep patterns and sleep hygiene by discussing preferences, allowing for plenty of sunlight during the day, and minimizing distractions like TV before bed.
 Discuss giving medications or checking blood sugars at times that will allow for extended nighttime sleep with their healthcare provider.
-Reducing lights and noise can also help to re-set a patient’s natural sleep-wake cycle.
+Reducing lights and noise can also help to reset a patient’s natural sleep-wake cycle.

-To determine which incontinence products are right for you, take our online “quiz” or call our customer service professionals.
+To determine which incontinence products are right for you, take our online “quiz” (Product Finder) or call our customer service professionals.
 They are ready to answer your questions, help you find the perfect product for your needs, and give you some encouragement.
 We offer Tranquility Premium Overnight Products in a variety of styles to give you peace of mind and a good night’s sleep.

 Dealing with incontinence is a team effort.
-Armed with the right information and the right products can help ease the negative effects on dignity and self-esteem, maintain skin health and increase longer periods of sleep at night.
+Armed with the right information and the right products can help ease the negative effects on dignity and self-esteem, maintain skin health, and increase longer periods of sleep at night.
 Make sure you discuss these issues with other members of the family and join an online or face-face support community to share ideas and experiences.
 Together the best incontinence management solutions can be found for YOUR loved one.